manastalukdar/manastalukdar.github.io/website/blog/2019/09/19/growing-developing-software-engineering-teams/readme.md

   - Praise and reward: The EM should give credit to developers for (consistently) delivering on work and reward them appropriately be it through compensation, promotion or additional responsibilities.
   - Do not micromanage: People usually do not work very well if they feel that there is always someone breathing down their neck.

 I believe something that is common to most people in the tech industry is our love for technology.
-The EM should strive to reinforce this common feature and ensure that people within the team work together to deliver on committed work.
-When two or more people work together to get work done on something they all love and enjoy, that goes a long way in building trust and comradery.
+The EM should strive to reinforce this common feature and ensure that people within the team work together to deliver on commitments.
+When two or more people together accomplish something they all love and enjoy, that goes a long way in building trust and comradery.

 ### Team Activities